-Justification: The City of Mason currently does not have a GIS.
-A variety of key datasets and GIS files exist, but without GIS, staff cannot open or utilize the data as it is intended and still relies on paper maps and records.
+Justification: The City currently has very limited capability with GIS.
+A variety of key datasets and GIS files exist, but the majority of staff still rely on paper maps and records.
 GIS is the industry standard for asset management, planning and decision making that utilizes geospatial data for informed decision making and analysis.
 Phase 2 will include development and implementation of primary asset inventories and core datasets as determined in Phase 1, as well as the protocols for asset management including customized web applications for field personnel.
 Staff will primarily rely on services available through the City Engineer, County and State for future technical support but will budget for additional services to provide customized datasets that require additional capabilities.
 Once in place, GIS files for zoning, tree inventory, roads/PASER ratings, subdivision and development as-built plans, utilities, public safety, and environmental information, can all be accessed from a desktop, and can be layered to improve decision making.
 Maps can be generated and saved as .pdf files to share on the website or by other electronic means.
 Implementation of a public access interface to GIS files is suggested for Phase 3 in 2021-2022.
 This will correspond with the completion of the City of Mason Masterplan/Zoning/CIP update - improving access to information for developers, residents, businesses and property owners.